-All designs should be focused around problems that need to be solved.
-This practice ensures every new design is required to making the experience work and is helping you reach a finished product instead of opening countless other questions.
-The first step is identifying the problem, then its cause, and finally solving it in a way that creates a better experience without creating new issues.
-When Designers approach design from the perspective of “What problem are we trying to solve?” it guides them to creating a better experience instead of creating more problems.
+All designs should be focused on problems that need to be solved.
+This practice ensures every new design makes the experience work and helps you reach a finished product instead of opening countless other questions.
+The first step in creative problem solving is identifying the problem and then its cause and finally solving it in a way that creates a better experience without creating new issues.
+When designers approach design from the perspective of “What problem are we trying to solve?” they create a better experience instead of creating more problems.

-Basics
+Basic

-Whenever designers hear an idea, they will almost always jump to ways it won’t work.
+Whenever designers hear an idea, they will almost always jump to the ways it won’t work.
 It’s easier to poke holes and tear something apart than it is to build it up.
-But our job as game designers is actually to figure out how something can work.
+But our job as game designers is to figure out how something can work.
 We must solve problems in order to build something strong and, in my experience, every problem has a solution.
-Here’s what I expect from junior and intermediate game designers in this area:
+Here’s what I expect from junior and intermediate game designers in this area.

-Don’t Trust Your Gut

-We all get that gut instinct when something feels off about an idea.
-The small feeling in the back of our minds that “this won’t work” or “I don’t like that.”
+Don’t Trust Your Gut.
+We all get that gut instinct when something feels off about an idea, the small feeling in the back of our minds that “this won’t work” or “I don’t like that.”
 Junior designers will let that intuition drive their decisions.
 Being driven by intuition may work out some of the time but it can also lead to missed opportunities and worse outcomes.
 Intuition isn’t magic.
 It’s your subconscious recognizing patterns based on all of your previous experiences.
 It spots something it believes you’ve seen before and screams at your conscious mind.
 In the real world this intuition helps us survive.
 But in a creative field where every project has completely different goals, systems, and experiences, it can be wrong a lot.

-As junior game designers progress through the field they must focus on determining what triggered that gut feeling instead of blindly following it.
-Always ask yourself “Why won’t this work?” or “What don’t I like about it?”
-This takes a lot of practice but over time you’ll be able to have deeper conversations about the actual problem rather than a quick headshake and a “Nah.”
+As junior game designers progress through the field, they must focus on determining what triggered that gut feeling instead of blindly following it.
+Always ask yourself, “Why won’t this work?” or “What don’t I like about it?”
+This takes a lot of practice but over time you’ll be able to have deeper conversations about the actual problem rather than stopping with a gut reaction.

-Run Mental Scenarios

-When most people hear a design, they’ll run the experience over in their mind.
+Run Mental Scenarios.
+When most people hear about a design, they’ll run the experience over in their mind.
 It’s a skill almost everyone has.
-A game designer runs those scenarios until all paths are solved.
-Each time throwing a different “What if?” at the situation by setting up a different scenario or making a different decision.
-For example, “What if the player doesn’t see this feedback?” or “What if they’re out of ammo?”
+A game designer runs those scenarios until all paths are solved, each time throwing a different “What if?” at the situation by setting up a different scenario or making a different decision.
+For example a designer might ask, “What if the player doesn’t see this feedback?” or “What if they’re out of ammo?”
 The more experience we have, the bigger our list of questions gets as we play out scenario after scenario.

-This can be a great way to spot potential problems before going too far down the rabbit hole.
-The only issue is that until you actually play the experience, it can be difficult to determine how big or likely these problems actually are.
-Nothing beats playing it in the game.
+Running mental scenarios can be a great way to spot potential problems before going too far down the rabbit hole.
+The only issue is that, until you actually play the experience, it can be difficult to determine how big or likely these problems actually are.
+Nothing beats playing the game.
 So, while running mental scenarios is great practice, don’t get too bogged down in these mental gymnastics.
 When in doubt, prototype it out.